 In the summer of 1994, I was at Marine Corps Recruit Depot (MCRD), San Diego.
-An 11-week boot camp to take a civilian and make him into a Marine.
+A 12 - week boot camp to take a civilian and make him into a Marine.
 I was embarking on a dream that I had for years.
 I recall, back in those days they would call Marines who graduated from MCRD, San Diego, "Hollywood Marines" because the real Marines came from Parris Island.
 I'm sure the saying is still being used today.

 I was a young eighteen-year-old going through some tough training and getting into the best conditioning of my life, both mentally and physically.
 Everything was go, go, go!

 Many Marines were lost during WWII due to drownings.
-In effort to never have this happen again, the Marine Corps initiated the swim qualification and made it a requirement to graduate.
+In effort to never have this happen again, the Marine Corps initiated the Marine Corps Water Survival Training Program.
+Passing this is a requirement to graduate.
 In addition, the point of the swim qual was to gain confidence in water, since the Marine Corps is part of the Navy.
-The drill instructors taugh us step-by-step in what to do and how to do it.
+The drill instructors taugh us step-by-step, by the numbers.
 However, if anyone panics, they will sink fast, and they will not be saved until they're about to drown.
 Of course, there were some recruits that panicked.
 Luckily, they would have an opportunity to try again in third phase.

 Life Coaching for men

 The coach will guide and support you to reach your intended goal.
 The coach will be there when you are struggling and to throw you the line to get you back up to the surface and back on the path to success.

 Many men have goals, but a goal without a plan is just a wish.
 And, a plan without accountability, can easily be brushed to the side and never completed.
 This is where many men get depressed when looking back at their life wishing they would have stayed focused and completed their goal.

 Creating a plan, executing the plan, and sticking with the plan long enough to accomplish the goal is the difficult part.
 This is where men fail the most.